reissbaker/st4t3/README.md

 ```

-## Constant props
+## Static props

-You can also have constant props that are used for every invocation of the
+You can also have static props that are used for every invocation of the
 machine, and aren't passed into and overwritten on every `start` call; instead
 of passing them in at `start()` time, you instead pass them in when
 constructing the machine, like so: